moby/moby/docs/userguide/containers/dockerizing.md

     hello world
     . . .

-The `docker logs` command looks inside the container and returns its standard
+In this example:

-output: in this case the output of our command `hello world`.
+* `docker logs` looks inside the container and returns `hello world`.

 Awesome!
-Our daemon is working and we've just created our first Dockerized application!
+The daemon is working and you have just created your first Dockerized application!

-Now we've established we can create our own containers let's tidy up after ourselves and stop our detached container.
-To do this we use the `docker stop` command.
+Next, run the `docker stop` command to stop our detached container.

     $ docker stop insane_babbage
     insane_babbage

-The `docker stop` command tells Docker to politely stop the running container.
-If it succeeds it will return the name of the container it has just stopped.
+The `docker stop` command tells Docker to politely stop the running container and returns the name of the container it stopped.

 Let's check it worked with the `docker ps` command.

     $ docker ps
     CONTAINER ID  IMAGE         COMMAND               CREATED        STATUS       PORTS NAMES

 Excellent.
-Our container has been stopped.
+Our container is stopped.

 # Next steps